seanofw/opentk-faq/OpenTK_FAQ.md

 ### How do I pass pointers and arrays?

-OpenTK includes several method overloads for OpenGL/CL/AL functions that require pointers:  These overloads are designed to make working with the functions as natural as possible in .NET while still providing high performance.
+OpenTK includes several method overloads for every OpenGL/CL/AL function that requires a pointer:  These overloads are designed to make working with the functions as natural as possible in .NET while still providing high performance.

 So, for example, consider [`glBufferData()`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glBufferData.xhtml).
 This OpenGL function takes four parameters: